-This Bornean endemic is known only from the montane forests of Kinabalu, Malaysia.
+This Bornean endemic is known only from the montane forests of Mt.
+Kinabalu, Sabah, Malaysia.
 Attempts to locate the species on Gunung Mulu in Sarawak and Mount Trus Madi in Sabah have not been successful.
-The altitudinal range is 1,500–3,050 m asl and its extent of occurrence (EOO) is 338 km2.
+Its elevational range is 1,500–3,050 m asl and its extent of occurrence (EOO) is 338 km2.

 Habitat and Ecology

-Most records are from moist montane and sub-alpine forest above 2,500m asl.
-Adults are terrestrial, and breeding is presumed to take place in forest streams.
+This species inhabits moist montane and sub-alpine forest.
+Adults are terrestrial and breeding is presumed to take place in forest streams.